blackbaud/skyux-lib-addin-client/projects/addin-client/README.md

   }

   private showHelp() {
-    // Define what happens when the help icon is clicked }
+    // Define what happens when the inline help icon is clicked }

   private showSettings() {